Member Bios

 CASI is made up of voting members who perform a variety of instructional, research, administrative, student services and other key functions in the College of Engineering.
 CASI members are elected by staff.

-If you are interested in learning more about serving on CASI, please contact Kelly Petersen or Nate Jung, the CASI Co-Chairs.
+If you are interested in learning more about serving on CASI, please contact Daniel Gaona or Sara Tate-Pederson, the CASI Chair and Co-Chair.

 Justin Kyle Bush